-Comment: The M-X-T Zone is one of the mixed-use zones that were created to allow developers maximum flexibility to respond to the changing market.
+The Planning Board found that the M-X-T Zone is one of the mixed-use zones that were created to allow developers maximum flexibility to respond to the changing market.
 This DSP includes four different uses and is located within an existing shopping center that will create many development opportunities.